How to choose the best mobile phone deal

 Which network should I choose?

-Most mobile phone networks offer pay-monthly deals, although Asda Mobile offers only pay-as-you-go and Sim-only packages.
+Most mobile phone networks offer pay-monthly deals that come with a phone, although Asda Mobile is an example of a mobile network provider which offers only pay-as-you-go and SIM-only packages.

 Vodafone currently offers a 30-day network guarantee, which gives customers around four weeks to try out its service 'with no strings attached'.
 This means you can put its network strength to the test before you commit to a long-term contract.
 Find out what Vodafone's customers think of it - see our Vodafone mobile review.

 Picking the right network is extremely important – get it wrong and you could be stuck with it for two years.
 To help you choose the right network for you, every year we ask thousands of mobile phone customers what they think of their provider.
 This survey is the largest of its kind in the UK - to see the results, go to best mobile networks.